 Here the term support means gifts, grants, contributions, membership fees, the value of services or facilities furnished by a governmental unit without charge, net income from unrelated business activities, and gross receipts from admissions, sales of merchandise, performance of services, or providing facilities in any activity that if not an unrelated trade or business.

-Private Operating Foundations are not very common as most people either choose a private foundation or a public charity.
+Private Operating Foundations are not very common as most people either choose a private foundation or a start public charity.

-How to start a Private Foundation
+How to Start a Private Foundation

-I’ve written multitude of pages on how to start a nonprofit public charity and you can use all of them as your guide.
-One major difference between a public charity and a private foundation startup that you should know is that at the time of the State incorporation, the IRS required provisions for a private foundation to be included in the Articles of Incorporation have more clauses than public charities.
+At the time of the State incorporation, the IRS required provisions for a private foundation to be included in the Articles of Incorporation have more clauses than public charities.
 Here are the required clauses for private foundations that IRS wants you to include with your state articles of incorporation in addition to the purpose and dissolution clause:

 - The corporation will distribute its income for each tax year at a time and in a manner as not to become subject to the tax on undistributed income imposed by section 4942 of the Internal Revenue Code, or the corresponding section of any future federal tax code.